Fay-Cooper Cole: Archaeology – Laboratory Skeletal Collection

-Among his most lasting legacies at the University of Chicago, among others, are the effects of the University of Chicago's Archaeology Laboratory Skeletal Collection.
+The Archaeology Laboratory Skeletal Collection was among his most lasting legacies at the University of Chicago.
 From the earliest iterations of the department in the late 1890s through the 1940s, a collection of remains of both Indigenous and non-Indigenous people, bone fragments, and artifacts were compiled, studied, stored, and possibly exhibited on campus.
 The skeletal collection contained human remains and archaeological objects taken and collected by faculty, students, curators, and donors through excavations of Illinois burial mounds such as the Fisher Mounds, Starved Rock, Kincaid, Algeria, Globe, Arizona, among materials from private donors.
 The collection also contained human remains from the University's Anatomy Department and Medical School.
 Donations accounted for a significant portion of the collection.
-Skeletal remains of 400 Indigenous people, as well as 10,000 bone fragments, stone, pottery and shell implements and artifacts largely excavated from Fisher and Adler Mounds, were donated in 1930 by George Langford, an engineer from Joliet who as also an amateur anthropologist, an honorary Research Associate in the Department of Anthropology at the University of Chicago, and later Curator of Plant Fossils at Field Museum.
+Skeletal remains of 400 Indigenous people, as well as 10,000 bone fragments, stone, pottery and shell implements and artifacts largely excavated from Fisher and Adler Mounds, were donated in 1930 by George Langford, an engineer from Joliet who was also an amateur anthropologist, an honorary Research Associate in the Department of Anthropology at the University of Chicago, and later Curator of Plant Fossils at Field Museum.

 When Cole retired, Robert Redfield and Sol Tax intermittently served as Chair of the Department of Anthropology.
 The politics of the department had changed with the faculty body, and Redfield and Tax determined that the Skeletal Collection no longer served the research purposes of the department, and the storage space could be better used.
 They tasked a graduate student in the department to inventory and report on the collection.
 Around 1950, much of the skeletal collection was unofficially dispersed to other institutions like Indiana University, Illinois State Museum, Beloit College, and the Field Museum.
 Under NAGPRA guidelines, these institutions are now responsible for deaccessioning and repatriating Native American human remains and funerary objects.
-The remaining skeletal materials do not account for extent of the historical collection; the department's report recommended that the majority be “dumped.”
+The remaining skeletal materials do not account for the extent of the historical collection; the department's report recommended that the majority be “dumped.”

 The University of Chicago Archaeology Laboratory continues to hold non-Native American human remains, while the paleoanthropology laboratory contains a large osteology collection.

+Personal life

+Cole's son, LaMont C. Cole, served as Professor of Zoology in the Section of Ecology and Systematics at Cornell University.